jasonmauss/TerraformAzure/README.md

-# TerraformLearning
+# Terraform on Azure
- Repo used when reading Terraform Azure book and following along
+ Repo used for Terraform Azure scripts